needle-mirror/com.unity.entities/Documentation~/systems-looking-up-data.md

 [!code-cs[lookup-ijobchunk-declare](../DocCodeSamples.Tests/LookupDataExamples.cs#lookup-ijobchunk-declare)]

 >[!NOTE]
 >This declaration uses the [`ReadOnly`](https://docs.unity3d.com/ScriptReference/Unity.Collections.ReadOnlyAttribute.html) attribute.
-You should always declare `ComponentLookup` objects as read-only unless you want to write to the components you access.
+Always declare `ComponentLookup` objects as read-only unless you want to write to the components you access.

 The following example illustrates how to set the data fields and schedule the job: